Default Notice Issued as Stormwater Contamination Battle with Fort Bragg Escalates

 The companies are seeking between $10 million and $50 million for investigation, remediation and cleanup.

-Before the sale could be ratified in court, Fort Bragg sued.
-The city sought a ruling on a single question: could Mendocino Railway, which operates the Skunk Train, be considered a public utility?
+On October 28, 2021, Fort Bragg filed its own lawsuit.
+The city sought a ruling on a single question: could the Skunk Train operator be considered a public utility?
 The city also asked a judge to require the railway to comply with municipal ordinances and regulations.

-The California Coastal Commission joined the city’s case on Oct.
+The California Coastal Commission joined the city’s case against Mendocino Railway on Oct.
 27, 2022.
 Mendocino Railway responded by suing the city and the commission in federal court, requesting an injunction to prevent interference in its operations.
-A federal judge dismissed that lawsuit, and a federal appeals court upheld the ruling on Aug.
+A federal judge dismissed that lawsuit, and a federal appeals court upheld the dismissal on Aug.
 29, 2024.
+The decision is on appeal to the Supreme Court.

 On Nov.
-25, 2024, following the election of two new councilmembers — Scott Hockett and Marcia Rafanan — the city and the railway jointly asked for a 90-day stay in litigation to explore settlement terms.
-The stay has since been repeatedly extended while the two sides negotiate a master development agreement.
+25, 2024, following the election of a new councilmember — Scott Hockett — the city and the railway jointly asked for a 90-day stay in litigation to explore settlement terms.
+The stay, which did not apply to the stormwater runoff case that had been filed four months earlier, has since been repeatedly extended while the two sides negotiate a master development agreement.

 Because the railways had already amended their pleadings twice, the city argued that further amendments would be “futile.”